FinLegal/API-Documentation/OutgoingWebhooks.md

 These are outgoing HTTP requests to an endpoint of a Case Administrator's choosing.
 This is configured under Case Settings

 ## Version 1

-This first version of Webhook events fire everytime an Activity is created or updated.
+This first version of Webhook events fire every time an Activity is created or updated.

 ### Options

 - HTTP URL to send HTTP POSTS
 - optional payload for `Authorization` header for the HTTP URL
 - enable or disable the hook

 ## Notes

 - Your URL should be unique per case.
 There is no case identifier in the payloads.
 - A 200-level response is expected.
 Otherwise, it is considered an error and will be retried.
 - A event POST is only retried once.